main menu

 to Felixstowe Landguard Point

 The preparation of an SMP is the responsibility of the operating authorities responsible for managing the coastline.
-In Suffolk these organisations are Suffolk Coastal District Council, Waveney District, British Energy and the Environment Agency – in association with Natural England, English Heritage and Suffolk County Council.
+In Suffolk these organisations are Suffolk Coastal District Council, Waveney District, EDF Energy and the Environment Agency – in association with Natural England and Suffolk County Council.

 Landguard Point